diagnostic · open source · runs locally

 • swaps are type-matched, not semantically validated

-A governing-unit substitution guarantees type compatibility, not that every swap is semantically well-formed in context.
+Governing-unit substitution guarantees type compatibility, not that every swap is semantically well-formed in context.
 Sensitivity is a diagnostic, not a proof.

 • scoring ignores prose

 Kelvin scores a designated structured decision field.
-Free-form rationales are recorded for inspection but don't contribute to the diagnostic score.
+Free-form rationales are recorded for inspection but don't contribute to the score.

 • v1 uses declared section headers

-Types come from markdown section headers you declare, not from an inferred schema.
+Types come from markdown headers you declare, not from an inferred schema.
 Practical, but a lightweight approximation of the full structural-oracle argument.

 Read the full Limitations and Future Work sections in the whitepaper ↗.